Theatre Royal, Dublin: The fourth Theatre Royal (1897–1934)

 The fourth Theatre Royal opened on 13 December 1897 by the actor-manager Frederick Mouillot with the assistance of a group of Dublin businessmen.
 The theatre was designed by Frank Matcham and built on the site of the Leinster Hall theatre, which in turn had been built on the site of the third Theatre Royal.
 It had seating for an audience of 2,011 people.

 This new theatre found itself in competition with the Gaiety Theatre, which prompted Mouillot to try to attract as many big-name stars and companies as possible.
 At first, the theatre was noted for its opera and musical comedy productions.
 On 28 April 1904, Edward VII attended a state performance at the theatre.

 Mouillot died in 1911 and one of his partners, David Tellford took over the running of the theatre.
 As musical comedy went out of fashion in the early years of the 20th century, the Royal started to stage music hall shows on a regular basis.
 In one such show in 1906, a young Charlie Chaplin performed as part of an act called The Eight Lancashire Lads.

+One of the most dangerous attacks committed by suffragettes early in their arson and bombing campaign throughout the British Isles, was made on the Theatre Royal in July 1912, carried out by Mary Leigh, Gladys Evans, Lizzie Baker and Mabel Capper, who attempted to set fire to the building during a packed lunchtime matinee attended by British prime minister H. H. Asquith.
+A canister of gunpowder was left close to the stage and petrol and lit matches were thrown into the projection booth, which contained highly combustible film reels; it exploded as the audience, including Asquith, left the theatre.

 In its final years, the Theatre was also used as a cinema.
 It closed on 3 March 1934 and was demolished soon after.